-A second reason could be that as we grow older, we realize we only have so much life left and want to make the most of it—so we are very motivated to enjoy it.
+A second reason could be that as we grow older, we realize we have only so much life left and want to make the most of it—so we are very motivated to enjoy it.

-The third reason, which I am most interested in, is that just by virtue of experiences, opportunities and past stressors, we learn how to deal with them and become more expert in dealing with daily stressors as we get older.
+The third reason, which I am most interested in, is that just by virtue of experiences, opportunities and past stressors, we learn how to deal with them and become more expert in coping with daily stressors as we get older.

 Does that explain why research suggests older people are happier than younger ones?